 Leverage the Expertise of Seasoned Education Administrators

-- Sara Baker, High School Principal, earned her doctorate and master’s in educational leadership from Texas A&M University-Commerce and her bachelor’s in chemistry from Southeastern Oklahoma State University.
-Dr. Baker is certified as a superintendent, principal and has teaching certifications in various fields.
-She served for ten years as a Texas school administrator prior to joining TXVA, both as a director of special education and secondary campus principal.
-Prior to serving in a leadership capacity, Sara served students directly as a chemistry teacher, special education teacher and third grade classroom teacher.
+- Sara Baker, Head of School, earned her doctorate and master’s degrees in educational leadership from Texas A&M University-Commerce and has a bachelor’s degree in chemistry.
+Dr. Baker is certified in Texas as a superintendent and principal and has teaching certifications in various fields.
+She served for ten years as a Texas school administrator prior to joining TXVA, both as a director of special education and a secondary campus principal.
+Prior to serving in a leadership capacity, Dr. Baker served students directly as a chemistry teacher, special education teacher, and third-grade classroom teacher.
 She is dedicated to ensuring the provision of exemplary educational programs to meet the unique needs of students and is excited to be part of the TXVA team!

-- Tammany Olson, Assistant High School Principal, is from the Chicago suburbs and started her career teaching high school technology classes in Naperville, Illinois.
-She holds a bachelor’s degree in Business Education and a Masters Degree is in Curriculum and Instruction.
-She started her Ph.D. in Education at the University of California Santa Barbara.
-She moved to Texas this summer and joined the TXVA family.
-Prior to that she worked with the high school administrative team for K¹²’s California Virtual Academies.
-She has lived in Chicago, the California coast, and Paris (for a semester) but San Antonio is by far her favorite place of them all.
+- Tammany Olson, High School Principal, is from the Chicago suburbs and started her career teaching high school technology classes in Naperville, Illinois.
+She holds a bachelor’s degree in business education and a master’s degree in curriculum and instruction and is working on her doctorate in educational administration.
+She started her PhD in education at the University of California–Santa Barbara.
+She moved to Texas and joined the TXVA family as the high school assistant principal in 2013.
+Prior to that, she worked with the high school administrative team for K¹²’s California Virtual Academies.
+She has lived in Chicago, the California coast, and Paris (for a semester), but San Antonio is by far her favorite place of all.
 She looks forward to serving the staff while positively affecting our online community.
-It is her goal to help the teachers as well as the students she works with realize their highest potential and utilize it to their best ability.
+It is her goal to help the teachers and students she works with to realize their highest potential and utilize it to their best ability.

-- Megan Freeman, 3–8 Instructional Coach/Curriculum Coordinator has a bachelor’s degree from Texas A&M University and has been in education for 10 ½ years.
-She taught in the brick and mortar for 5½ years before joining TXVA.
+- Megan Freeman, Grades 3–8 Curriculum Coordinator, has a bachelor’s degree from Texas A&M University and has been in education since 2003.
+She taught in the brick-and-mortar setting for five and a half years before joining TXVA.
 From 2008–2012, Megan taught grades 3–8 at TXVA and served as the site coordinator at the Plano testing location for two years.
-Beginning summer of 2012, Megan became TXVA’s 3rd–8th grade Curriculum Coordinator and Instructional Coach.
-She enjoys supporting teachers and families with the K¹² curriculum and supporting teachers in Class Connects!
-She lives in East Dallas, not too far from downtown and has been married for six years.
-Megan has a five-year-old son and two year-old-daughter who keep her very busy.
+Beginning in the summer of 2012, Megan became TXVA’s grade 3–8 curriculum coordinator and instructional coach.
+She enjoys supporting teachers and families with the K¹² curriculum and supporting teachers in Class Connects.
+She lives in East Dallas, not far from downtown, and has been married for six years.
+Megan has a five-year-old son and two-year-old daughter who keep her very busy.
 When she has a little free time, Megan enjoys gardening, playing with her dogs and cat, and spending time with friends.